hotndy/SPAC-SupplementaryMaterials/README.md

    - Files with names xxx_Rain are the synthesized rainy scenes with Adobe Affter Effect.
    - Files with names xxx_spacCNN are the derain output from SPAC-CNN.

-   Please cite both Adobe After Effect, and our paper when you use this dataset.
+   Please cite both Adobe After Effect [2], and our paper [1] when you use this dataset, or compare with our results.

-   [1] Adobe After Effects Software, available at www.adobe.com/AfterEffects.
+   [1] J. Chen, C.-H. Tan, J. Hou, L.-P. Chau, and H. Li, “Robust video content alignment and compensation for rain removal in a CNN framework,” IEEE Conference on Computer Vision and Pattern Recognition, 2018.

-   [2] J. Chen, C.-H. Tan, J. Hou, L.-P. Chau, and H. Li, “Robust video content alignment and compensation for rain removal in a CNN framework,” IEEE Conference on Computer Vision and Pattern Recognition, 2018.
+   [2] Adobe After Effects Software, available at www.adobe.com/AfterEffects.

 4. Under the Dataset_Testing_realRain are the real rain datset for evaluation of derain performance
    - Files with names xxx_Rain are the rainy frames.
    - Files with names xxx_spacCNN are the derain output from SPAC-CNN.

-   Please cite our paper when you use this dataset.
+   Please cite our paper [1] when you use this dataset, or compare with our results.

    [1] J. Chen, C.-H. Tan, J. Hou, L.-P. Chau, and H. Li, “Robust video content alignment and compensation for rain removal in a CNN framework,” IEEE Conference on Computer Vision and Pattern Recognition, 2018.